 How to Plant, Grow, and Care For African Violets

 If you recently planted some African Violets in your garden, in some pots, or around your home, you may be wondering about the best way to care for them to ensure their survival and growth.
-In this article, gardener Emma Braby examines the steps you should take when caring for these plants, no matter where you've planted them around your home.
+In this article, we take a deeper look at each step you should take when caring for these plants, no matter where you've planted them around your home.

 African Violets are one of the most popular house plants grown in the world today.
 Not only do they thrive in the conditions that we humans like, making them suitable for most homes.
 But they also flower clusters of beautiful heart-shaped blooms all year round.
 This is why properly caring for them once they’ve been planted is extremely important.

 There are plenty of additional reasons to love them, we think that everyone should make room in their home for these gorgeous plants.
 Many have unfairly labeled them as fussy flowers.

 Sure, they have a few quirks, but what plant doesn’t?
 With our tips and tricks on how to care for African Violets, we will show you that they are anything but.
 So, let’s jump straight into everything you need to know to get the most out of their beautiful blooms.